soxueren/atsd/installation/cloudera.md

 ![](images/cm_major_compaction.png)

-To disable build-in compaction of data tables, remove them from `/opt/atsd/atsd/conf/server.properties` file as follows:
+To disable build-in compaction of data tables, remove them from the `/opt/atsd/atsd/conf/server.properties` file as follows:

 ```
 #this will compact only 'entity' table once a week on Saturday